San Francisco US-101 Rehabilitation

 Why is the Necessary?

 The concrete pavement in the project limits is reaching the end of its service life.
-The center medians are heavily damaged with visible fractures and cracks must be modernized.
-Furthermore, this project will extend the lifespan of this 70-year-ld roadway which will minimize the need for frequent repairs and will reduce future disruptions to commuters.
+The center medians are heavily damaged with visible fractures and cracks and must be modernized.
+Furthermore, this project will extend the lifespan of this 70-year-old roadway which will minimize the need for frequent repairs and will reduce future disruptions to commuters.

 What about traffic impacts?